 Paul also admonishes you to “Never flag in zeal, be aglow with the Spirit, serve the Lord.”
 (Rom.
 12:11 RSV).

 Beloved, the Lord has strategically placed you in your school, office, workplace or marketplace as the light so that you may give light to all those in darkness around you.

 Therefore, you must not fail to walk and shine as a child of light, showing forth the true nature and character of the Lord Jesus Christ and demonstrating the preeminence of Christ over all things.

-Paul amply admonishes us to shine as lights in a crooked and perverse generation.
+Paul amply admonishes us to shine as lights in the midst of a crooked and perverse generation.

 14 Do all things without complaining and disputing,

 15 that you may become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world.
 (NKJV).

 8 For you were once darkness, but now you are light in the Lord.
 Walk as children of light

 9 (for the fruit of the Spirit is in all goodness, righteousness, and truth),

 10 finding out what is acceptable to the Lord.